 In addition, each towing vessel should have the following:

-- 8. Oil spill contingency plan outlining procedures to be followed in the event of a fuel spill from the towing vessel - 9.
-Containment around fueling stations - 10.
-Spill kit - 11.
-Closable scuppers or other containment method (where applicable)
+- 8. Oil spill contingency plan outlining procedures to be followed in the event of a fuel spill from the towing vessel

+- 9. Containment around fueling stations

+- 10. Spill kit

 IV.
 Equipment and Inspection (Coastal)